tecbot/AMFBundle/README.markdown

               // your other namespaces
           ));

+  3. Extends your Kernel from Tecbot\AMFBundle\Amf\Kernel

+          // app/AppKernel.php
+          class BeachvilleKernel extends Tecbot\AMFBundle\Amf\Kernel
+          {
+              // ...
+          }

-  3. Add this bundle to your application's kernel:
+  4. Add this bundle to your application's kernel:

           // app/AppKernel.php
           public function registerBundles()